TRAINING COURSE FOR INSTRUCTORS & TRAIN THE SIMULATOR TRAINER AND ASSESSOR

 – Special working environment on board a ship and the human element

 Foster sustainable training skills to the instructor within the changing maritime environment

 Acquire simulator training skills that includes the psychology of learning

-To sensitize the future simulator instructor to simulation technology, the simulation exercises will be controlled by an instructor and, initially, allow the trainees to become familiar with the equipment, the controls and the instrumentation provided by the simulator.
-The equipment and environment fidelity will be discussed with the trainees.
+The instructor will control simulation exercises to sensitize the future simulator instructor to simulation technology.
+He will also, initially, allow the trainees to become familiar with the equipment, controls and instrumentation provided by the simulator.
+He will discuss about the equipment and environment fidelity with the trainees.

-During exercises, trainees are expected to make use of effective bridge/engine-room/cargo procedures, and varying the environment.
-The trainees will also be made to comply with applicable Regulations and to observe the principles of various shipboard operations as set out in the relevant parts of the STCW 2010 Convention.
-Each exercise will be preceded by a session for briefing and planning and be followed by a debriefing.
+During exercises, trainees need to use effective bridge/engine-room/cargo procedures, and varying the environment.
+Trainees will also need to comply with applicable Regulations and observe the principles of various shipboard operations as set out in the relevant parts of the STCW 2010 Convention.
+A session for briefing and planning will precede each exercise and a debriefing will follow.